 The City of Fresno is attempting to avoid conflict of interest or any appearance of conflict of interest.
 Therefore, all Agencies and their sub-contractors are required to provide a Disclosure of Conflict of Interest (Attachment G).
-Provide a statement of conflict you, your firm, and/or other key staff may have regarding these services.
-The statement should not only include actual conflicts, but also any working relationships that may be perceived by disinterested parties as a conflict.
-If there is no potential conflicts of interest identified, state such in your proposal.
-Complete and return Attachment G - Disclosure of Conflict of Interest as part of the RFQ for the Developer and each sub-Agency.

-a.
+Provide a statement of conflict you, a.
 By submission of a proposal, the Agency acknowledges that it has read and thoroughly understands the Scope of Services; agrees to all terms and conditions stated herein in the attached Agreement form without exception, acknowledges the Agency can meet all the insurance requirements without exception; and acknowledges that it can perform all tasks, as required.